Archie-Wilkins/wormhole-coursework/ReadMe.txt

 --How to run game---

-1)Clone the project or just
-download "assessment-1-2021-starter-1.0-SNAPSHOT.jar" (Found under libs within the build folder).
+METHOD 1

-2)Within the libs folder execute the following command within the command terminal " java -jar assessment-1-2021-starter-1.0-SNAPSHOT.jar ".
+Clone the project and execute the "gradlew run" command from the root.

+METHOD 2
+Go to the pieplines section of gitlab, navigate to "submission-3", on the right, download artifacts.
+Within the downloaded file, run the jar file found under build/libs

 --Rules of the game--
 1) The game is played with 2-6 players.